xiamaz/YabaiIndicator/README.md

 yabai -m signal --add event=window_deminimized action='echo "refresh windows" | nc -U /tmp/yabai-indicator.socket'
 ```

-Currently yabai is expected to reside in `/usr/local/bin/yabai`.
+Currently yabai (master b884717) is expected to reside in `/usr/local/bin/yabai`.
 Configurability might come at a later point.

 If certain keybinds modify the spaces arrangement the following commands needs to be added to keep the indicator in sync: